miso-lims/walkthroughs/1-0-admin-tasks.md

 # 4. Adding new instruments

 New sequencing machines must be added to MISO and to the notification server so that MISO can be made aware of their output.

+## 4.1 Add a new model of sequencer

+If MISO does not yet have this type of sequencer in the database, you will need to contact your MISO administrator to put the new model into MISO before you can add a new sequencer of that model.

+1. Create a JIRA ticket under the _GSI Common_ project to add the new sequencer model to MISO.
+Include the following information:
+* Sequencer manufacturer (Platform)
+* Model
+* Standard read lengths you anticipate using for sequencing (_e.g._ 1.250, 2x126)

 ## 4.1 Add a new sequencer